exsitu-projects/FusAIn/README.md

 # FusAIn

+## UPDATES:
+We’re currently working on building a new tool.
+The code for this project will be released around September–October 2025.
+Thanks for your patience!

+P.S.
+The implementation is quite straightforward—you can easily replicate it by referring to the technical implementation of our publication in the meantime.

+## What is FusAIn?
 FusAIn is a GenAI visual
 prompt composition tool that lets creators interact with personalized pens by loading them with visual objects or attributes such as color or